oleganza/CoreBitcoin/GLOSSARY.md

 Incorrect peer-to-peer messages (like sending invalid transactions) may be considered a denial of service attack (see *DoS*).
 Valid transactions sending very tiny amounts and/or having low *mining fees* are called *Dust* by some people.
 The protocol itself does not define which transactions are not worth relaying or mining, it's a decision of every individual node.
 Any valid transaction in the blockchain must be accepted by the node if it wishes to accept the remaining blocks, so transaction censorship only means increased confirmation delays.
 Individual payees may also blacklist certain addresses (refuse to accept payments from some addresses), but that's too easy to work around using *mixing*.

+### Spent Output

+A transaction *output* can be spent only once: when another valid transaction makes a reference to this output from its own input.
+When another transaction attempts to spend the same output, it will be rejected by the nodes already seeing the first transaction.
+Blockchain as a *proof-of-work* scheme allows every node to agree on which transaction was indeed the first one.
+The whole transaction is considered spent when all its outputs are spent.

 ### Split

 A split of a blockchain.
 See *Fork*.